franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

 ## Appendix 1: How to use Peer Dependencies

+> TODO double check how we are handling externals

 As a **Component Author** you need to manage **Peer Dependencies** correctly to allow **Component Consumers** make the best possible final bundle avoiding duplication of dependencies but also some libraries such as `React` and `Emotion` don't work correctly if there are multiple versions